Aryan140306/C-/README.md

   eg(&b) means address of b
 ### →
  eg(p→c) means *p.a
+### ++
+++ before a variable will do incriment defore the operation or initialisation and after the variable will be initisized after gaining the value

 ## How to assign value to variables defined in struct
 * we can not assign value directly in struct so we write valued in(let struct b)\